opentoken-io/opentoken/doc/api/links.md

 The starting point for services are advertised with a `service` link.
 Service titles are consistent throughout the service and will not change unless the service changes drastically.

 When there is a `profile` attribute, that defines the data that should be sent in the request.
-Typically a POST request should be used, with a 201 response code for successful creation.
-At times, such as when looking up an account, there is a `profile` attribute and all of the data fields are in the URI.
+Typically, a POST request should be used, with a 201 response code for successful creation.
+At times, such as when looking up an account, there is a `profile` attribute and all the data fields are in the URI.
 Situations like that would indicate that the requester should use a GET instead of POST.

     Link: </registration/NrV3togfnHmutqNVIhUm0Mg7/qr/>; rel="item";
         title="registration-secure-qr"

 When there is a list or collection of related documents, there will be `item` links on the parent document to each of the child documents.

-    Link: </registration/NrV3togfnHmutqNVIhUm0Mg7/"; rel="edit";
+    Link: </registration/NrV3togfnHmutqNVIhUm0Mg7/>; rel="edit";
         profile="/schema/registration/secure-request.json";
         title="registration-secure"